 If you aren’t sure how to use equipment at the gym — ask someone there who does, like your trainer.

-My BBG Stronger program is a good introduction to gym workouts for beginners.
+My High Intensity Strength program (formerly BBG Stronger) is a good introduction to gym workouts for beginners.

 This means that even if you’ve never lifted a weight or used a leg press, you can learn how.